mjunaidca/infinite-agent-streams/readme.md

 * Decouples A2A from agent runtime.

 - **Setup:**
-  - Container 1: A2A Server + BFF (with Dapr sidecar)
+  - Container 1: A2A Server (with Dapr sidecar)
   - Container 2: Agent (with Dapr sidecar)

 - **Infra:** Still container-based (Docker), but more production-friendly.